filipsobol/sonda/docs/features/used-code.md

 Enabling this option significantly increases report size and embeds the **source code** of your assets.
 If your code is proprietary, share these reports responsibly.
 :::

 To view used code, open the Input details page for a file and expand the **Usage** section.
-This view displays the file’s source code with the portions included in the bundle highlighted.
+This view displays the file's source code with the portions included in the bundle highlighted.

 <CustomImage
   src="/used-code-highlighting.jpg"
-  alt="Modal showing source code with included lines highlighted" caption="Used code highlighting in Input Details"
+  alt="Code block showing source code with some parts highlighted" caption="Code used in the bundle is highlighted"
 />